NebihaDilsebo/alx-low_level_programming/0x03-debugging/README.md

-this is a repository  for debugging
+this is a repository for debbuging